-• "EXTRA1" and "EXTRA2" can be selected as input sources in "Input" of "Quick Setup" (→ page 43).
+• "EXTRA1" and "EXTRA2" can be selected as input sources in "Input" of "Quick Setup" (→ page 46).

 - If no video component is connected to HDMI output (even if the HDMI input is assigned), the AV receiver selects the video source based on the setting of "Component Video Input" and "Composite Video Input". - When an HDMI IN is assigned to an input selector as explained here, the same HDMI IN will be set as a priority in the "Digital Audio Input".
-In this case, if you want to use the coaxial or optical audio input, make the appropriate selection in the "Audio Selector" setting (→ page 57). - Do not assign an HDMI IN to the TV/CD selector while "HDMI Control(RIHD)" is set to "On" (→ page 60), otherwise appropriate CEC (Consumer Electronics Control) operation will not be guaranteed. - If you assign "----" to an input selector that is currently selected in "HDMI Through" (→ page 61), the "HDMI Through" setting will be automatically switched to "Off".
+In this case, if you want to use the coaxial or optical audio input, make the appropriate selection in the "Audio Selector" setting (→ page 62). - Do not assign an HDMI IN to the TV/CD selector while "HDMI Control(RIHD)" is set to "On" (→ page 65), otherwise appropriate CEC (Consumer Electronics Control) operation will not be guaranteed. - If you assign "----" to an input selector that is currently selected in "HDMI Through" (→ page 65), the "HDMI Through" setting will be automatically switched to "Off". - "AUX" is used only for input from the front panel.